JacobRex/limitlessrpg/docs/rules/stats.md

 Dexterity describes your Character's fine motor skills & hand-eye coordination.
 It determines how easily they can perform complex or precise actions.

 You'll use Dexterity to...
-* Increase damage with Dexterity weapons by half your Dexterity (rounded down)
+* Attack with Dexterity weapons
 * Perform careful actions like moving silently, balancing, hiding, etc
 * Perform complex actions like disabling devices, picking locks, tying a rope, picking a pocket, etc

-## Vitality
-Vitality describes your Character's resilience and energy.
-It determines how much energy they have at their disposal and how reisistant they are to disease.

-You'll use Vitality to...
-* Increase your Life, which is equal to your Vitality
-* Resists disease, toxins, poison, infection, etc

 ## Endurance
 Endurance describes your Character's hardiness.
 It determines how much of a burden they can bear and what they can withstand.

 You'll use Endurance to...
-* Reduce incoming damage by 1 for every 2 points of Endurance above 10
-* Determine how much weight you can Equip without penalty, which is equal to your Endurance.
-Any weight beyond that adds to the Difficult of all Checks.
+* Increase your Stamina, which equals your Endurance and represents your life as well as your take actios like attacking and defending
 * Resist physical hardship like pain, fatigue, heat, cold, hunger, thirst, holding your breath, etc

 ## Vigor
-Vigor describes your Character's health and fitness.
-It determines how easily they can recover or perish from injury.
+Vitality describes your Character's resilience and energy.
+It determines how much energy they have at their disposal and how reisistant they are to disease.

-You'll use Vigor to...
+You'll use Vitality to...
-* Recover Life while resting
+* Recovering Stamina while Resting
-* Recover from conditions like sickness, disease, being poisoned etc
+* Resists disease, toxins, poison, infection, etc

 ## Intelligence
 Intelligence describes your Character's cleverness & thinking ability.
 It determines how easily they can understand, process or recall information.